 Life on the Farm

-Harvesting Alfalfa hay usually begins end of may early June.
+Harvesting Alfalfa hay usually begins end of May early June.
 We traditionally harvest 3 or 4 crops depending on rainfall.
 Hay crops are usually harvested 5 to 6 weeks apart for beef hay.
 Dairy hay tends to be harvested sooner to increase nutrient value.

+One of the most important times when it comes to life on the farm is harvest time.
 The harvest of soybeans usually starts in Oct.
 Corn is usually harvested in November and December.

 Fixing (farm repairs)